mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 ## Memtable

-In-memory data structure that holds data in memory before it's flushed into disk serving reads and writes.
+A data structure that holds data in memory before it's flushed into disk.

 For a write operation we write to memory which is fast compared to persistent storage, eventually, a memtable will surpass a predefined memory threshold and it'll need to be flushed to disk,